The personal is political

 Photo from a pro-Equal Rights Amendment march in Detroit, Michigan, 1980, during the second-wave of feminism.
 "The personal is political" was used as a popular slogan and rallying cry during these marches.

-The personal is political, also termed The private is political, is a political argument used as a rallying slogan by student activist movements and second-wave feminism from the late 1960s.
+The personal is political, is a political argument used as a rallying slogan by student activist movements and second-wave feminism from the late 1960s.
 In the feminist movement of the 1960s and 1970s, it was seen as a challenge to the patriarchy, nuclear family and family values.
 The phrase was popularized by the publication of feminist activist Carol Hanisch's 1969 essay, "The Personal Is Political."
 The phrase and idea have been repeatedly described as a defining characterization of second-wave feminism, radical feminism, women's studies, or feminism in general.
 It has also been used by some female artists as the underlying philosophy for their art practice.